 The InCommon metadata signing certificate is a long-lived, self-signed certificate containing the public key corresponding to the private metadata signing key.
 Important details about the metadata signing certificate are shown on this authoritative web page:

 Note in particular the certificate fingerprints listed at the top of that page.
 InCommon Operations certifies that these are the actual fingerprints of the metadata signing certificate.
 Accept no substitute!

 To ensure the security of your metadata refresh process, you must verify the XML signature on each and every metadata aggregate you consume.
-To do that, you need an authentic copy of the metadata signing certificate, that is, the certificate that contains the public key corresponding to the private InCommon metadata signing key.
+To do that, you need an authentic copy of the metadata signing certificate.
 The certificate must be obtained securely since all subsequent operations depend on it.

 - Download a copy of the metadata signing certificate via a secure channel

 - Compute the SHA-1 and SHA-256 fingerprints of the metadata signing certificate

 - Compare the computed fingerprints to the actual fingerprints

 The latter two steps guarantee the integrity of the metadata signing certificate so obtained.

 To bootstrap your trusted metadata process, you MUST check the integrity of the metadata signing certificate configured into that process.
 It is not sufficient to fetch the certificate via a TLS-protected HTTPS connection.